top of page

 About Us

-Two Ocean Trust partners with families to manage multi-generational wealth.
-We deliver customized investment and trust solutions to ultra-high-net-worth individuals, family offices, and foundations.
-As a privately owned partnership, independent of other financial institutions, we serve a select number of important relationships, ensuring alignment with our clients’ long-term goals.
-Based in Jackson Hole, we offer unique access to Wyoming’s tax advantages, modern trust laws, and enhanced privacy protections—helping our clients preserve and grow wealth across generations.
+Two Ocean Trust partners with ultra-high-net-worth individuals, family offices, and foundations.
+As a privately owned trust company, independent of other financial institutions, we deliver trust, custody, and investment solutions to a select number of important relationships.
+This approach ensures our interests align fully with our clients’ long-term goals.

 Wyoming Sky.jpg